Adolescents and Diabetes Mellitus

 What is diabetes mellitus?

-Diabetes mellitus is a metabolic disorder, a problem with how the body uses food.
+Diabetes mellitus is a metabolic disorder.
+This is a problem with how the body uses food.
 It is characterized by a failure to secrete enough insulin, or, the inability to use insulin.
-Because insulin is needed by the body to convert glucose into energy, these failures result excessively high levels of glucose in the blood and not enough energy.
-Diabetes may be a result of other conditions, such as genetic syndromes, chemicals, drugs, malnutrition, infections, viruses, or other illnesses.
+Because insulin is needed by the body to convert glucose into energy, these failures result in excessively high levels of glucose in the blood and not enough energy.
+Diabetes may be a result of other conditions, such as genetic syndromes, chemicals, medicines, malnutrition, infections, viruses, or other illnesses.

 What is prediabetes?